IMPORTANT – PLEASE READ THOROUGHLY

 Our team is led by Clinical Director, Erin Cox Slosberg, who trained with the founder of DBT, Marsha Linehan, and program Founder Beth Salvi-Hudgins, who trained with the developer of RO DBT, Thomas Lynch.

-The mission of DBT for You is to help New Hampshire, Massachusetts, Maine and Vermont develop a shared language between mental health professionals, educators, health care professionals, and clients in order to collaboratively address the current well-documented mental health crisis.
+The mission of DBT for You is to help New Hampshire, Maine, Massachusetts, and Vermont develop a shared language between mental health professionals, educators, health care professionals, and clients in order to collaboratively address the current well-documented mental health crisis.

-Dialectical Behavior Therapy ( DBT), an evidence-based therapy modality that combines cognitive behavior therapy, mindfulness, and direct teaching of skills, is this shared language.
+Dialectical Behavior Therapy (DBT), an evidence-based therapy modality that combines cognitive behavior therapy, mindfulness, and direct teaching of skills, is this shared language.
 It is a principle-driven treatment, with a curriculum that has been modified for use in schools as well as varied mental health settings.
 It offers social-emotional and executive functioning skills that can be taught across mental health, educational, health care, and home environments.

 DBT offers language that can be used to assist all people with emotion regulation, distress tolerance, interpersonal communication, awareness, and balanced thinking.